 Libya has been in chaos since the fall of the Gadaffi regime in 2011.
 Islamist groups have filled the power vacuum and conditions for Christians have worsened.
-The UN-backed Government of National Accord was installed in a heavily-guarded naval base in Tripoli in March 2016, but it faces opposition from rival authorities and many militias.
+The UN-backed Government of National Accord was installed in a heavily-guarded naval base in Tripoli in March 2016, but faced opposition from rival authorities and many militias.
+A permanent ceasefire was signed in October 2020 by the two main rival authorities in Tripoli and Tobruk, and a provisional Government of National Unity was formed in March 2021.

 Christians in Libya

 The church in Libya is composed almost entirely of foreign nationals, who are allowed to have churches.
 Libyans are forbidden from meeting for non-Islamic religious gatherings – the few Libyan Christians (estimated at about 150) can only meet in secret – and it is illegal to bring Arabic Bibles into the country.
 Under the Gaddafi regime the secret police restricted Christian activities, but the main source of persecution now comes from Islamist militants, whose influence has led to a rise in intolerance towards Christians.

 The constitution declares Islam to be the state religion and Sharia is the principle source of legislation.
 Muslims who choose to leave Islam are likely to face severe sanctions from the security forces, especially in areas where Islamic militias operate as de facto police.